Bohdanator/dotfiles/setup.md

 1. acquire an installation image, prepare an installation medium and boot the live environment
 1. verify the boot mode by running `ls /sys/firmware/efi/efivars` (should print something without an error)
-1. make sure you are connected to the internet
+1. make sure you are connected to the internet (`iwctl` -> `station wlan0 connect yourSSID`)
 1. `timedatectl set-ntp true`
-1. create a partition for the root directory (we will call it `/dev/yourRoot`) and format it (eg. `mkfs.ext4 /dev/yourRoot`)
+1. create a partition for the root directory (we will call it `/dev/nvme0n1pX`) and format it (eg. `mkfs.ext4 /dev/nvme0n1pX`)
-   - run `sudo parted` and type `align-check optimal x` with proper `x`
+   - run `parted /dev/nvme0n1` and type `align-check optimal x` with proper `x`
-1. `mount /dev/yourRoot /mnt`
+1. `mount /dev/nvme0n1pX /mnt`
 1. `mkdir /mnt/efi` and `mount /dev/yourESP /mnt/efi`
-1. `pacstrap /mnt base base-devel linux linux-firmware intel-ucode networkmanager sudo nano git`
+1. `pacstrap /mnt base base-devel linux linux-firmware intel-ucode networkmanager sudo nano git xdg-user-dirs`
    - replace `intel-ucode` by `amd-ucode` (if you have an AMD CPU) and the `linux` package by `linux-lts` (if you wish)
 1. `genfstab -U /mnt >> /mnt/etc/fstab`